On-Balance Volume (OBV)

 - OBV is most effective when used to confirm trends or identify potential reversals in conjunction with other indicators like Moving Averages or RSI.

-How OBV Works: The Calculation
+How OBV Works: The Mechanics of Calculation

 Interpreting OBV Signals